Your RV awning probably isn’t one of your biggest concerns while you’re thinking about preventive maintenance on your RV.

 When you stow your awning for travel, be sure to set the rewind mechanism so that the awning can’t be rolled out.

-I can’t tell you how many trashed awnings I’ve seen alongside Interstate 10 east of Tucson, AZ.
+I can’t tell you how many trashed awnings I’ve seen along Interstate 10 east of Tucson, AZ.

-Known as an area with unexpectedly strong winds, many an awning has been ripped off a passing RV.
+Known for its unexpectedly strong winds, this area has seen many awnings ripped off passing RVs.
 An awning lock will prevent this from happening to you.

 It’s a simple matter of proper storage and adequate care to make your awning last the life of your RV.

 My coach is 21 years old, but the awning is still in like-new condition.

 That’s the kind of life expectancy you can achieve with proper care and use.